javasuns/AsusProfiler/README.md

 ### 2. Setting JAVA_HOME and GRAALVM_HOME

 GraalVM is mandatory for creating native apps.
 It is available for download on the [GraalVM website](https://www.graalvm.org/downloads/).
 If you have a JDK already installed on your PC, it would be a wise to place GraalVM binaries under the same Java directory for consolidation.
-JavaFX Services app has been tested against OpenJDK version 17.0.4 and GraalVM Community Edition 22.0.
+ASUS Profiler app has been tested against OpenJDK version 17.0.4 and GraalVM Community Edition 22.0.

 **Windows Sample**